HuskyDG/initrd-magisk/README.md

 If you want to implement magisk support directly into `initrd.img` instead of using split two initrd image, you can build `initrd-magisk` with all files added from `initrd.img` into `initrd/first_stage`, `initrd-magisk` will  then stop finding original initrd.

-Make `initrd-magisk.img` pre-rooted with Magisk by default (user can still have choice to uninstall magisk through Magisk app if they don't need): decompress `boot.img.gz` to `boot.img `, patch boot image through Magisk app.
-Compress patched boot image and put it as `initrd/boot.img.gz`.
+You can make `initrd-magisk.img` pre-rooted with Magisk by default (user can still have choice to uninstall magisk through Magisk app if they don't need): decompress `boot.img.gz` to `boot.img `, patch boot image through Magisk app.
+Compress patched boot image with gzip format and put it as `initrd/boot.img.gz`.

 1. Prepare environment:
 - For Termux (Android):